 House charitable work is woven throughout.
 Blake House, for instance, organizes an annual Variety Show fundraiser for "The Gateway Club," a local charity supporting adults with special needs.
 This model repeats across houses, embedding social responsibility into the sixth form experience.

 Importantly, the school has no formal catchment boundary.
 Whilst most pupils hail from Torbay and nearby areas, some travel from Plymouth, Exeter, and beyond, reflecting the school's reputation.
-Families should verify with Torbay Local Authority regarding application procedures and deadlines, which typically fall in October for September entry.
+Families should use Torbay Local Authority's current secondary applications timetable and the school's admissions guidance for the relevant entry year, rather than relying on older deadline patterns.

 Entry to the sixth form is also selective.
 A-level students must demonstrate prior achievement (typically grade 7 minimum in target subjects), whilst IB candidates are assessed on similar criteria.
 Girls may enter the sixth form for the International Baccalaureate or A-levels.